Ze1598/data-projects/README.md

 You can find the results of the Power BI report as a PDF [here](https://github.com/Ze1598/data-projects/blob/master/SO2020DevSurvey/power%20bi/report.pdf) and as a downloadable .pbix file [here](https://github.com/Ze1598/data-projects/blob/master/SO2020DevSurvey/power%20bi/data_analysis.pbix).

-### Demos
+## Demos
-Smaller demos created for specific purposes, such as how to perform a certain operation in Python, data analyses in Power BI, etc., including the resulting files of tutorials I've completed.
+Smaller demos created for specific purposes, such as how to perform a certain data transformation in Python, data analyses in Power BI, etc., including the resulting files of tutorials I've completed.
 The link to the original datasets can always be found in the respective "source.txt" file.
 Some examples of the demos available so far:

 * [Creation of an anime dataset by scraping LiveChart.me with Power BI](https://github.com/Ze1598/data-projects/tree/master/demos/livechart%20data%20scrape%20%5Bpower%20bi%5D)